ida/templati/README.md

 ---

-A class Tag represents a template-element and has the properties "tagName", "attr" and "content", we can create a tag like this:
+Thw class Tag represents an HTML-element and has the properties "tagName", "attr" and "content", we can create a tag like this:

-    const Tag = require('templata').Tag
+    const Tag = require('templati').Tag

     let tag = new Tag('div', { class: 'taggy', 'id': 'root-tag' })

-And add child-tags in it, like this:
+And add child-tags in it, like this, passing tag-properties:

     let child = tag.addTag('div', {}, 'Some text for the child')